rachelwong/portfolio/README.md

 <img src="https://github.com/rachelwong/portfolio/blob/master/img/Googel%20Audit.png" width="800" alt="Google Audit testing">

-The site was also tested on Safari, Firefox, Edge and Chrome.
+The site was also tested on Safari, Firefox, Edge and Chrome browsers.
+It was noted using the free browser compatibility tool [Browserling](https://www.browserling.com) that due to the javascript, some text blow-out occurred when viewed on Internet Explorer.

 #### Consulting the Accessiblity Expert